do-community/terraform-ansible-demo/README.md

 This demo will create the following infrastructure using Terraform:

-- Two 512mb Droplets in the NYC3 datacenter running Ubuntu 16.04
+- Two 1 GB Droplets in the NYC3 datacenter running Ubuntu 20.04
 - One DigitalOcean Load Balancer to route HTTP traffic to the Droplets
 - One DigitalOcean Cloud Firewall to lock down communication between the Droplets and the outside world